og-cz/bantaybayan/README.md

 ### About Page
 - Dedicated About page accessible from main navigation and footer
-- Mission statement section explaining Bantay Bayan's purpose in promoting public transparency in the Secrets
+- Mission statement section explaining Bantay Bayan's purpose in promoting public transparency in the Philippines
 - Clear explanation of the platform's role in exposing ghost projects and empowering citizens
 - Brief history section detailing the project's origins and development
 - Goals and objectives section outlining the platform's aims for government accountability